-Home Help for families Information & Advice Covid-19 and families with disabled children Children with health and social care needs FAQs about latest JCVI guidance on Covid-19 vaccines for children
+Home Help for families Information & Advice Covid-19 and families with disabled children Vaccination, health and social care needs FAQs on Covid-19 vaccines for children

 JCVI advice applies to England and Wales.
 The Scotland and Northern Ireland governments have confirmed they will follow JCVI advice too.

 Read the latest NHS information on the Covid-19 vaccine.

 Children aged 12 to 15 in clinical risk groups are eligible for a Pfizer vaccine.
 The JCVI also recommends that children and young people aged 12 to 17 who live with an immunosuppressed person (adult or child) should be offered the vaccine.

 Read the latest JCVI update in full.